 The Petroleum (Consolidation) Regulations 2014 retain a licensing regime for domestic and non-workplace petrol storage where it is kept for private use only.
 A person keeping in excess of 275 litres will require a licence.
 The PEA may issue and renew these for up to 3 years.
 They are issued to the licensee personally and are not transferable.

-Note: Further to the above the site may need a permit to store carry out the activity of the unloading of petrol into stationary storage tanks and filling of vehicle petrol tanks activity as defined under Schedule 1, part 2, Section 1.2, Part B of The Environmental Permitting (England and Wales) Regulations 2016.
+Please note: further to the above the site may need a permit to store carry out the activity of the unloading of petrol into stationary storage tanks and filling of vehicle petrol tanks activity as defined under Schedule 1, part 2, Section 1.2, Part B of The Environmental Permitting (England and Wales) Regulations 2016.

 The Health and Safety Executive is the government agency with national responsibility for overseeing compliance with DSEAR.
-Their website provides useful additional information about petroleum storage.